TokenScript-Framework/papers/src/papers/smart-token-paper.md

 To illustrate this point, let's reflect on a case from 2008.
 While working with the German Chamber of Commerce in China, an author of this paper conceptualised a website named 'OpenBanking'.
 OpenBanking aimed to offer superior functionality to existing banking platforms by integrating with the popular Home Banking Computer Interface, providing users with features not available on their banking platforms, such as expenditure pie charts.

 Despite its open-source nature and advanced features, users were hesitant to input their credentials into OpenBanking.
 Interestingly, these same users had no issues using similar functionalities on open-source desktop software.
-This paradox underscores the importance of trust anchors in user adoption.
-In this case, the recognised trust anchor was the German bank, and without its explicit endorsement, users were reluctant to trust OpenBanking.
-The project closed in the weeks following.
+This observation underscores the importance of trust anchors in user adoption.
+In this case, the recognised trust anchor was the German account holding banks, and without its explicit endorsement, users were reluctant to trust OpenBanking.
+The website has the code for functionality, but couldn't operate, because it depends on trust anchors.
 Google, however, was able to do similar things in 2021 with similar prospects [@gpay2021].

-This case study highlights the challenges in establishing new trust anchors and strengthens our argument for the importance of decentralised trust anchors.
+This case study highlights the challenges in establishing new trust anchors, which builds to the argument for decentralised trust anchors.

 ### Case Study: Google Login

-When a user attempts to authenticate with a website, two challenges arise.
+When a user needs to authenticate with a website, two challenges arise.
 Firstly, users often doubt the website's ability to safeguard their data.
 Secondly, the website may struggle to verify the authenticity of the user.
 This predicament often compels users to prefer logging in with Google, a trusted entity, and websites to adopt Google's authentication service.
-Currently, the reliance on social logins has grown to such an extent that some websites have entirely eliminated traditional password databases.
+The force so strong, that some websites have entirely eliminated traditional password databases in preference of Google Login.

 In this scenario, Google Login serves as a trust anchor, providing functionality and acting as a beacon of trust.
 Users place their faith in Google to authenticate genuine users without compromising or inadvertently leaking login credentials.
 This creates a dependency on a central point.